strimzi/proposals/035-cluster-wide-volume-usage-quota-managemnet.md

 - Should take a configured action when it can not determine the state of all known brokers.
     - The action should be one of `PAUSE` or `OPEN`.
     - Defaulting to `PAUSE` as the fail-safe option.
-- Publish a metric showing when it is applying throttling due to a lack of data.
 - Apply a freshness check to the volume usage it reads and ignore stale state [3].
 The threshold for staleness should be a configuration parameter.

 #### Implementation details
 ##### Internal API within the quota plugin

 To make all this work the quota plugin will need to introduce some new interfaces: